 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's inventory valuation process, including controls related to the estimate of expected future demand for raw materials.
 We compared the Company's prior period forecasted demand for raw materials to actual results to assess their ability to accurately estimate expected future demand.
-We evaluated clinical progress associated with the Company's gene therapy technologies by inspecting internal meeting minutes and interviewing research and development personnel of the Company and assessed the potential impact of those technologies on expected future demand for raw materials inventory.
+We evaluated clinical progress associated with the Company's gene therapy technologies, including the limited approval by the FDA of ELEVIDYS during 2023, by inspecting internal meeting minutes and interviewing research and development personnel of the Company and assessed the potential impact of those technologies on expected future demand for raw materials inventory.
 We also read publicly available information to identify information regarding other competitor entities with RNA-targeted therapeutic or gene therapy products that could impact the Company's estimates of expected future demand.